Cozy Peach Kitchen

 Leftovers: This recipe is best enjoyed right away.
 However, leftovers are best reheated in a lightly oiled skillet over medium-high heat to re-crisp the panko coating.

-Make a complete Thanksgiving-style meal with vegan mac and cheese, green bean casserole, and Instant Pot mashed sweet potatoes.
+Make a complete Thanksgiving-style meal with vegan mac and cheese, green bean casserole with fresh green beans, and Instant Pot mashed sweet potatoes.

 Looking for similar recipes?